PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_feed.md

 * NOAH: Fill in XXX and YYY here.

-**STOP:** How could we simulate a feed-forward loop with chemical reactions akin to the simulation that we used for negative autoregulation?
+**STOP:** How could we simulate a feedforward loop with chemical reactions akin to the simulation that we used for negative autoregulation?
 What would we compare this simulation against?

 <center>
 <img src="../assets/images/type-1_incoherent_feed-forward_loop.png" width="300">